maoberlehner/markus-oberlehner-net/content/blog/fighting-procrastination.md

 **The most demotivating thing for me is when it's not clear what I have to do.** That's not to be confused with having nothing to do; quite the opposite.
 It's a *not seeing the wood for the trees* kind of situation.

 [SMART](https://en.wikipedia.org/wiki/SMART_criteria) goals are: specific, measurable, achievable, relevant, and time-bound.
-The most critical factors to counteract are **specific, achievable,** and **time-bound.** If what you have to do is vague, far too much, and open-ended, you have the perfect mix for procrastination.
+The most critical factors to counteract procrastination are **specific, achievable,** and **time-bound.** If what you have to do is vague, far too much, and open-ended, you have the perfect mix for procrastination.

 **Make sure to first make your tasks SMART before starting to work on them.** This is not always easy to do, and very often, you'll find you can't do it all by yourself.
 Get help if you don't have the right skill set or knowledge to break down a particular task into specific and achievable pieces.